hmcts/blob-router-service/README.md

 The API allows only HTTPS requests with approved client certificates and valid subscription keys to reach the service.

+Azure API Management is based on public swagger specs.
+As part of creating API in there documentation had to be [published](.github/workflows/swagger.yml).
+The full url to documentation can be found [here](infrastructure/api-mgmt.tf).

+If SAS dispensing endpoint has changed in some incompatible way which causes amended specs - the management needs to be notified.
+This means tiny alteration in [terraform file](infrastructure/api-mgmt.tf).

+In case any new endpoint needs to be included - same treatment must be applied.

 ### Calling the API

 In order to talk to the SAS dispensing endpoint through the API, you need to have the following pieces